alevor657/chat/README.md

 #### Docker containers

-In order to start application in either node6, 7 or 8 run following:
+In order to start application in either 9 or 8 run following:

     npm run node_latest
-    npm run node_6
     npm run node_8